SingularityNET-Archive/SingularityNET-Archive/Data/Snet-Ambassador-Program/Content/Treasury-Guild/Docs/GoogleDocs/1sbZPqeS3-omflKMAg1SiYhG7hZG7Xqg34U-4SgUBd48/doc-text-only.md

-### Get Byte Amount (Button)

-Calculates the potential Transaction size in bytes.

-The maximum Transaction size is around 55000 bytes per transaction.

-Calculating Byte Amount is is a heavy computational process, may take several minutes, depends on computer CPU speed.

-**NB!** Try not to do anything in Excel while its calculating the byte amount

-**Optional Errors:**

-Task Name already in use

-Make sure there are no duplicate tasks.
-Usually adding Task Date to task name is enough

 ### Reduce Contribution Rows (Button)

-Organises Transactions to fit the Contributor amount given in the field Keep Contributors
+This button o rganises Transactions to fit the Contributor amount given in the field Keep Contributors

 And deletes all the overflowing contribution rows